brworkit/flutter-package-string-to-color/strcolor/README.md

 Offers a handful way to use colors using their names instead of using Colors constants.

-It is specialy useful when you need to place color in a component comming from server.
+It is specialy useful when you need to place color in a component comming dynamically from server.

 You don't need to build any **from-to** structure to support it, you just need to use like **"green".color()** and you'll have Colors.green in your Widget.